viktor-ferenczi/performance-improvements/README.md

 Select the **Performance Improvements** plugin from the plugin list inside the Torch GUI.

+Please note, that the plugin is using Harmony to patch the game code.
+Once Keen fixes the issues these patches are expected to be removed anyway, so I did not bother using Torch's patching mechanism.

 ### Dedicated Server plugin

 1. Download the latest ZIP from [Releases](https://github.com/viktor-ferenczi/performance-improvements/releases).